What is the best anti-inflammatory protein powder?

 drink wholesome is not made with protein isolates.

 The potential problem here is that your gut might not know what to do with ingredients like these.
-Your gut prefers the real thing, not some heavily-processed imitation, so protein concentrates and isolates might be hard to digest for people with sensitive stomachs.
-This matters because, again, numerous studies have linked gut microbiota to inflammatory diseases.
+Your gut prefers the real thing, not some heavily-processed imitation, so protein concentrates and isolates might therefore disrupt your gut biome.
+Again, numerous studies have linked gut health to inflammatory diseases.

 “I just finished my first bag and ordered 2 more!
 I Iove this stuff!
 I have IBS and every protein powder hurts my stomach…except drink wholesome!”